Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 By default, Quickstart deployments enable Transport Layer Security (TLS) to help ensure that communication between external clients (on the internet) and the load balancer is secure.
 Likewise, TLS is enabled between the load balancer and the private subnet that contains the SAS 9.4 components.

 Deploying this Quickstart for a new virtual private cloud (VPC) with default parameters in a massively parallel processing (MPP) environment builds the following SAS 9.4 environment in the Microsoft Azure cloud, shown in Figure 1.
-In MPP environments, the CASInstanceCount parameter is set to one, indicating that only one CAS controller is configured.

 **Note:** In the diagram below, a SAS 9.4M7 Metadata Clustered server is depicted.
 However, the first release of the SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics supports only a single instance of the metadata server.